jaayaacob/musical-octo-potato/README.md

 ### How Object-oriented Concepts Were Used to Develop the Game ###

-Classes: The game utilizes several classes, such as Player, CreatureList, and mainFunctions.
+Classes: The game utilizes several classes, such as Player and CreatureList.
 These classes encapsulate related data and functions, allowing for modular and organized code.

 Encapsulation: The classes encapsulate data and behaviours within themselves, providing abstraction and separation of concerns.
 For example, the Player class encapsulates player-related information and functions.